Topological quantum field theory structure on symplectic cohomology: Introduction

 \subsection{Wrapped Floer cohomology}

-\emph{Wrapped Floer cohomology} $HW^*(L)$ are invariants of an exact Lagrangian $L \subset (M,d\theta)$ having Legendrian intersection with $\partial M$.
-Special cases for $M=T^*N$ were introduced by Abbondandolo-Schwarz \cite{Abbondandolo-Schwarz}, the general definition arises in Fukaya-Seidel-Smith \cite{Fukaya-Seidel-Smith2}, and a detailed construction is in Abouzaid-Seidel \cite{Abouzaid-Seidel}.
+\emph{Wrapped Floer cohomology} $HW^*(L)$ is an invariant of an exact Lagrangian $L \subset (M,d\theta)$ having Legendrian intersection $\partial L = L \cap \partial M$ with $\partial M$.
+Special cases for $\overline{M}=T^*N$ were introduced by Abbondandolo-Schwarz \cite{Abbondandolo-Schwarz}, the general definition arises in Fukaya-Seidel-Smith \cite{Fukaya-Seidel-Smith2}, and a detailed construction is in Abouzaid-Seidel \cite{Abouzaid-Seidel}.
 The construction in \cite{Abouzaid-Seidel} is more complicated than ours because the authors' aim was to construct an $A_{\infty}$-structure at the chain level.

 The construction of $SH^*(M)$ involves closed Hamiltonian orbits whereas $HW^*(L)$ involves open Hamiltonian orbits with ends on $L$.
 This open-closed string theory analogy is a dictionary to pass from $SH^*$ to $HW^*$: we now use half the surface obtained after cutting Figure \ref{Figure Introduction} with a vertical plane, so $S$ has boundary components.
-We count maps $u:S\to M$ satisfying the Lagrangian boundary condition $u(\partial S) \subset L$, converging to open Hamiltonian orbits at the $p+q$ punctures, yielding:
+We count maps $u:S\to M$ satisfying the Lagrangian boundary condition $u(\partial S) \subset \overline{L}$ (where one has extended $L$ to the conical end of $\overline{M}$), converging to open Hamiltonian orbits at the $p+q$ punctures, yielding:

-One can also define open-closed operations by making $r$ punctures in the interior of $S$.
-For a disc $S=D$ with $(p,q,r)=(1,1,1)$ this yields a module structure
+One can also define open-closed operations by making $p_{\mathrm{int}}+q_{\mathrm{int}}$ punctures in the interior of $S$.
+For a disc $S=D$ with $(p,q;p_{\mathrm{int}},q_{\mathrm{int}})=(1,1;0,1)$ this yields a module structure